simeononsecurity/simeononsecurity.ch/content/articles/protecting-your-tech_-the-best-surge-protectors/index.en.md

 To determine if your surge protector is outdated, check the joule rating.
 If it is significantly lower than the joule rating of newer models, it may be time to replace it.

-Additionally, inspect the surge protector for any physical damage, such as frayed cords or loose outlets.
+Also, inspect the surge protector for any physical damage, such as frayed cords or loose outlets.
 These can indicate that the surge protector is no longer providing adequate protection and should be replaced.

 Remember, investing in a new surge protector is a small price to pay compared to the potential cost of replacing damaged electronics due to a power surge.